Shard-Labs/core-contracts/staking-pool/README.md

     - `deposit_and_stake_rewards_not_stake` - to deposit and stake the attached balance in one call in the inner pool that doesnt restakes it rewards
     - `withdraw_rewards` - to withdraw all rewards, this method accepts a parameter receiver_account_id which is used for sending the rewards to
     - `get_account_not_staked_rewards` - returns amount of rewards.
 If the account has deposited and staked to the pool that doesnt restakes rewards, then it will receive something.
 Otherwise will receive 0.
+- Changed existing methods:
+    - `withdraw_all` - withdraws unstaked balance and also not staked rewards (if any)

 ### `0.4.0`